-- Despite the constitutional language regarding “equal opportunities,” not all North Carolina children enjoy precisely the same educational opportunities as other North Carolina children in different circumstances.
-The State provides funds in a way intended to meet the necessary operating expenses for the Basic Education Program.
-However, the North Carolina Constitution also permits the General Assembly to assign to local governments “such responsibility for the financial support of the free public schools as it may deem appropriate” and guarantees local governments the right to supplement the basic level of State support.
+- Despite the constitutional language regarding equal opportunities, not all North Carolina children enjoy the same educational opportunities as others due to varying circumstances.
+The state provides funds in a way intended to meet the necessary operating expenses for the Basic Education Program.
+However, the North Carolina Constitution also permits the General Assembly to assign to local governments “such responsibility for the financial support of the free public schools as it may deem appropriate” and guarantees local governments the right to supplement the basic level of state support.
 Because some counties are more able or willing than others to use local tax money to supplement state funds, disparities exist among the resources available to school units.

 - In 1997, in Leandro v.
 State of North Carolina, the North Carolina Supreme Court held that the state constitutional language guarantees students the opportunity to receive a sound basic education, which is one that provides students with “at least:

 (1) sufficient ability to read, write, and speak the English language and a sufficient knowledge of fundamental mathematics and physical science to enable the student to function in a complex and rapidly changing society;

 (2) sufficient fundamental knowledge of geography, history, and basic economic and political systems to enable the student to make informed choices with regard to issues that affect the student personally or affect the student’s community, state, and nation;